mikee47/ConfigDB/README.rst

     }
   }

 This creates a *pin* property of type :cpp:type:`uint8_t`.
-The updater will have a *setPin()* method, which if called with values outside of the range 0-63 will be clamped.
+The updater will have a *setPin(int64_t)* method, which if called with values outside of the range 0-63 will be clamped.

 Floating-point numbers